StephanieAda/cno/README.md

 #### Submitting a pull request :
 - Go back to your fork on GitHub, GitHub noticed that you pushed a new topic branch up and presents you with a big green button to check out your changes and open a Pull Request to the original project.
 - Click that green button and give a title and description of the Pull Request.
-- Put a good description that helps the original project owner what you were trying to do.
+L- Put a good description that helps the original project owner what you were trying to do.
 - Create a pull request (click on "Create pull request").

 #### Specific contributions